Kazeemadeola16/The-Incubator-Hub-Capstone-Project-POWER-BI-/README.md

 •	Used power query to merge department fields and combine relevant columns.

-•	Created a calculated column to geoup salary into salary range.
+•	Created a calculated column to group salary into salary range.

 •	Created a custom column to calculate bonus Pay by multiplying the employee's salary by their department’s bonus rate and the total salary pay.